 Key performance indicators to measure effectiveness of steps being taken

-We are adopting the following KPIs to measure our effectiveness in assessing and managing the risk of modern slavery:
+We have adopted the following KPIs in 2023 to measure our effectiveness in assessing and managing the risk of modern slavery:

 Training on modern slavery and trafficking

-We recognise that appropriate training on modern slavery and the use of forced, compulsory or trafficked labour will increase awareness among our people as well as mitigating the risk within the business and the supply chain.
+We recognise that appropriate training on modern slavery - the use of forced, compulsory or trafficked labour - will increase awareness among our people, as well as mitigating the risk within the business and the supply chain.

 Processes for reporting slavery and human trafficking

-The Compliance Officer is responsible for dealing with concerns about compliance with the Act and protections in place for anyone who brings matters of concern to our attention.
+The Compliance Officer is responsible for dealing with any concerns about compliance with the Act as well as the protections in place for anyone who brings matters of concern to our attention.